Complaints Policy

 Our Policy

-1. As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
+- As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
 Our management committee inspects an anonymised record regularly with a view to improving services.
+From time to time, a summary of the complaint will be provided to the Bar Standards Board, on an anonymous basis, which will only provide information about what the complaint was about, and the outcomes.

-1. If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
-The Ombudsman is not able to consider your complaint until it has first been investigated by chambers.
+- If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
+The Ombudsman is not able to consider your complaint until it has first been investigated by chambers, or if the complaint has not been resolved to your satisfaction within 8 weeks of making your complaint.
 Please note the timeframe for referral of complaints to the Ombudsman as set out at paragraph 2 above.
 Those clients who are able to complain to the Legal Ombudsman are as follows:

 You can write to the Legal Ombudsman at: